 Newly Qualified Teachers (NQTs) in England and Wales can enjoy a starting salary of between £25,714 to £32,157 per annum depending on where they’re based.
-In Northern Ireland salaries can begin at £24,137 per annum, whereas in Scotland, teachers can start on £27,498 once they have gained the qualifications to be a primary school Teacher in Scotland, or a secondary school Teacher.
+In Northern Ireland salaries can begin at £24,137 per annum, whereas in Scotland, Teachers can start on £27,498 once they have gained the qualifications to be a primary school Teacher in Scotland, or a secondary school Teacher.

 These figures are significantly larger than the average salary of a Teaching Assistant.
 UK professionals can expect to earn around £17,000 per year starting out as a Teacher Assistant after completing Teacher Assistant training.

 You’ll Change Lives

 Being a Teacher means that you’re responsible for how pupils or students learn and engage with their studies.
 Nothing beats the satisfaction of seeing children flourish in their learning environment.
 The moments you spend with your students will help shape their interests later in life and help them navigate the most crucial years.
 There is no doubt that a step into teaching is rewarding on a personal level.

 As a Teaching Assistant, UK professionals lend support to students and pupils during their academic journey, but as a Teacher, you will help to mould children into well-rounded individuals.

 You’ll Never Stop Learning

 By becoming a Teacher, you’re devoting yourself to lifelong learning.
 With each lesson you prepare, you will be researching and discovering new things for yourself.
 When you step into teaching, you will get to dig deeply into topics you love and have the chance to boost your knowledge every single day.

 Plus, no day will ever be the same!
 This means that there’s plenty of opportunities to develop your skills and learn from the students around you too.

 How to Begin the Transition from Teacher Assistant to Teacher

 Settling on a new career can be exciting but a little daunting too, particulalry when you step into teaching.
 That’s why you need to have a clear picture of what your next steps are in achieving your goal of moving from Teacher Assistant to Teacher.